-A financial professional must be licensed, and is required to attend continuing education seminars and courses regularly to maintain their license.
+A financial professional must be licensed, and some are required to attend continuing education seminars and courses regularly to maintain their license.
 That means they are up-to-date on the broad range of insurance and retirement products available in today's financial market, and have an understanding of the many resources, the current research and the latest information that may be unavailable to most people.
 There are a variety of professional designations that can help you find a qualified professional, such as CFP (Certified Financial Planner), CFA (Certified Financial Analyst) or ChFC (Chartered Financial Consultant).

 A Personal Relationship

 There are many financial journals, calculators and web sites that provide information about strategies for retirement, estate planning (please consult an attorney for estate planning needs) and business succession – but how do you know which is right for you?
 A financial professional can help you cut through the noise and confusion to find the strategy that best fits your individual needs.
 Most financial professionals have a process for helping you identify your needs and goals, assessing your current situation and developing a strategy to help meet your goals.
 Once you've developed a plan, they will help you monitor the effectiveness of your plan and make adjustments as needed — or as your goals change.